ashu1022001/simple-random-online-quiz/README.md

 3) open localhost:5000 on browser

-Generates 10 random multiple choice questions on each refresh No additional configuration required
+Generates 10 random multiple choice questions quiz on each refresh Gives quiz results on submit
+No additional configuration required
 No DB config required